Djuma Shabani

-Djuma Shabani (born 16 March 1993) is a Congolese professional footballer who plays as a right back for Yanga SC and the DR Congo national team.
+Djuma Shabani (born 16 March 1993) is a Congolese professional footballer who plays as a right-back for Tanzanian Premier League club Namungo S.C. and the DR Congo national team.

 Club career

 Shabani was born in 1993 in Kindu, and played football for the Kinshasa-based club Bel'Or before joining FC Renaissance.
 In July 2015, he was one of five Renaissance players banned for two years by the Congolese Federation for abusing match officials.
 Three months later, the five were among the beneficiaries of a general amnesty for those sanctioned under its jurisdiction for non-financial offences.
 He captained the team in 2016–17 and was described as the "kingpin of the defence", but left at the end of that season for Vita Club.
 He helped his new club win the 2017–18 Linafoot title as well as reach the 2018 CAF Confederation Cup Final, in which they lost 4–3 on aggregate to Raja Casablanca.